AlexyPulivelil/AWSCli/README.md

 # Web Server in AWS Cloud

-##  a script to deploy an EC2 Instance and S3 bucket using AWS CLI
+##  A script to deploy an EC2 Instance and S3 bucket using AWS CLI

 ### With Following Details